Jack Mullaney: Career

 Mullaney made his film debut in The Young Stranger in 1957.
 That same year he appeared as Ensign Lewis in the comedy Kiss Them for Me, starring Cary Grant.

 He appeared regularly as Johnny Wallace, a bellhop, in CBS's The Ann Sothern Show (1958–1961).
 He also portrayed United States Navy Lieutenant (junior grade) Rex St. John in NBC's Ensign O'Toole (1962–1963).
 He played Hector Canfield on the CBS science-fiction comedy TV series It's About Time (1966-1967).

 In the 1958 film South Pacific, based on the Rodgers and Hammerstein hit musical, he played a character affectionately known as the "Professor."
 He appeared as murderer Bert Rockwood on episode #227 of Lee Marvin's M Squad, titled "The Vanishing Lady," which first aired April 3, 1959, and also had a small, but important, role in the 1964 political thriller Seven Days in May.
-He worked in two Elvis Presley features late in the rock singers film career, 1965's Tickle Me and Spinout in 1966.
+He worked in two Elvis Presley features late in the rock singer's film career, 1965's Tickle Me and Spinout in 1966.
 He played the bungling minion Igor to Vincent Price's eponymous mad scientist in Dr. Goldfoot and the Bikini Machine.

 Death

 Mullaney's death, from a stroke, occurred in Hollywood, June 27, 1982, at age 52.
 His sister was the heir to his estate.

-According to Find-a-Grave, he is buried near his parents in Gate of Heaven Cemetery, Montgomery, Ohio.